Nimo

 Group 7 elements have seven outer electrons and form −1 ions or covalent bonds.

-The shell model omits subshells; quantum mechanics explains detailed electron arrangement.
+The shell model omits subshells; quantum mechanics explains detailed electron arrangements.

 Built with v0